-- ensuring councils are adequately resourced to fulfil their new and existing roles and in managing the on-going pandemic and associated social distancing in future years
+- Ensuring councils are adequately resourced to fulfil their new and existing roles and in managing the on-going pandemic and associated social distancing in future years

 - Helping London boroughs close their budget gaps through annual above-inflation increases that also take account of underlying demand pressures in key services, including:

 To ensure long-term financial sustainability, the government should work with councils to resolve key issues including service devolution, social care, business rates reform and new funding sources.
-We should aim to build a new settlement to underpin the long-term funding of local government, including new sources of revenue and greater fiscal devolution.
+We should build a new settlement to underpin the long-term funding of local government, including new sources of revenue and greater fiscal devolution.